 Under the FDCA, as amended, the FDA incentivizes the development of drugs and biologics that meet the definition of a "rare pediatric disease," defined to mean a serious or life-threatening disease in which the serious of life-threatening manifestations primarily affect individuals aged from birth to 18 years and the disease affects fewer than 200,000 individuals in the United States or affects 200,000 or more in the United States and for which there is no reasonable expectation that the cost of developing and making in the United States a drug or biologic for such disease or condition will be received from sales in the United States of such drug or biologic.
 The sponsor of a product candidate for a rare pediatric disease may be eligible for a voucher that can be used to obtain a priority review for a subsequent human drug or biologic application after the date of approval of the rare pediatric disease drug product, referred to as a priority review voucher, or PRV.
 A sponsor may request rare pediatric disease designation from the FDA prior to the submission of its NDA or BLA.
 A rare pediatric disease designation does not guarantee that a sponsor will receive a PRV upon approval of its NDA or BLA.
 Moreover, a sponsor who chooses not to submit a rare pediatric disease designation request may nonetheless receive a PRV upon approval of their marketing application if they request such a voucher in their original. marketing application and meet all of the eligibility criteria.
 If a PRV is received, it may be sold or transferred an unlimited number of times.
-Congress has extended the PRV program until September 30, 2024, with the potential for PRVs to be granted until 2026.
+Congress did not extend the PRV program past its December 20, 2024 deadline for new applications.
+Previously granted rare pediatric disease designations for programs with the potential for PRVs may still receive PRVs upon approval through September 30, 2026.